jthegedus/awesome-firebase/README.md

 ## Featured (new releases)

-- 📝 [State of Firebase (mid 2019)][state-of-firebase-2019] - Cloud Next & Google I/O 2019 updates!
+- 🔧 [Firebase Extensions][firebase-extensions] - Firebase Extensions provide extended functionality to your apps without the need to research, write, or debug code on your own.
-- 📹 [Firebase @ Google IO '19][fb-io-19] - All Firebase talks @ Google IO 2019.
+- 📹 [Firebase Summit '19][fb-summit-19] - All Firebase talks @ the Firebase Summit 2019.
-- 🔌 [Integrify][integrify] - Enforce referential and data integrity in Firestore using pre-canned Cloud Functions triggers.
+- 🔧 [Firebase App Distribution][firebase-app-distribution] - Distribute pre-release versions of your app to your trusted testers.
+- 🔌 [Firestore Query Browser][firestore-query-browser] - WebApp to Query, (Batch-)Edit & Export documents with app & user switching.
 - 🔧 [VSCode Firebase Explorer][vscode-firebase-explorer] - Explore and manage your Firebase projects.
-- 🔌 [React Firebase Hooks][react-firebase-hooks] - React Hooks for Firebase services.

 ## Official Firebase Docs & Quickstarts